jorense/safe-practice-exams/README.md

 npm run build
 ```

-The built files will be in the `dist` directory, ready for deployment.
+The built files will be in the `dist` directory, ready for PWA deployment.

 ## 🎓 Smart Learning & Exam Preparation